-Kalida is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Kalida is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kalida is a village of professionals, managers, and transportation and shipping workers.
 There are especially a lot of people living in Kalida who work in management occupations (12.61%), teaching (10.58%), and office and administrative support (7.48%).

 Kalida is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Kalida’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Kalida is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Kalida doesn't have a public transportation system that people use for their commute.

-The education level of Kalida citizens is very high relative to the national average among all cities (21.84%): 36.65% of adults in Kalida have a bachelor's degree or even advanced degree.
+The population of Kalida is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.65% of adults in Kalida have a bachelor's degree or even advanced degree.

 The per capita income in Kalida in 2022 was $43,674, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
 This equates to an annual income of $174,696 for a family of four.